-Here are my personal notes on how to set up Postgres locally.
-This is by no means the perfect method nor guide, but it works for my specific needs, and might help you as-well.
+Here are my personal notes on how to set up Postgres locally using Docker.
+This is by no means the perfect or one-and-only method, but it works for my specific needs, and might help you as-well.

 I have also included how to easily download and import data from a Heroku-hosted Postgres database, although the same can easily be adapted for other hosting solutions too.

 - Some familiarity with Terminal (I recommend iTerm for Mac, or cmder for Windows)

 - A Mac or access to a Linux (virtual) machine (Full Windows support is outside the scope of this guide)